betheymc/hello-world/README.md

 This is my first repository!
 My name is Beth McIntosh, and I enjoy coding, and am learning more today.
-I'm doing college from home, kinda doing my own curriculum Once I learn a bunch I can go to India and do an IT internship, during which they will train me for free or for pay.
+I'm doing college from home, kinda doing my own curriculum Once I get all my Computer Science learning done I hope to get a job with it and have fun helping people out doing this stuff!